 Admission requires an application that includes a portfolio, transcripts, a statement of purpose with a specific research focus for the proposed program of study, and three letters of recommendation.
-Admission to this MSAS program requires a faculty member to accept responsibility as the academic adviser who supervises the proposed course work and thesis.
+Admission to the program requires a faculty member to accept responsibility as the academic advisor to supervise the proposed course work and thesis.

 Requirements Units

-Mandatory Thesis or Project 6
+Mandatory thesis or project 6

-Research Preparation 3
+Research preparation 3

-Seminars, Directed Research, Independent Study 21
+Seminars, directed research, and independent study 21

 Total Units 30

-Note: A maximum of 15 credits can be "double-counted" for both the MArch, MLA, or MUD program and the Master of Science program.
-Decisions regarding course credit to be "double-counted" will be made by the academic adviser.
+Note: A maximum of 15 units can be "double counted" for both the MArch, MLA, or MUD program and the MSAS program.
+Decisions regarding course credit to be "double counted" will be made by the academic advisor.